ChainSafe/blst-ts/doc/definitions.md

 ## `v8::Context`

 `Context` is a sand-boxed execution environment that allows separate, unrelated, JavaScript code to run in a single instance of the JavaScript engine.
-The JavaScript virtual machine implements the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), and each message in the callback que is a "request for invocation" in an explicit evaluation context.
+The JavaScript virtual machine implements the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), and each message in the callback queue is a "request for invocation" in an explicit evaluation context.
 The context does a few things but most importantly is setting up the lexical environment associated with the function.

 This is an excerpt from "context.h":